 Conceptual composition may or may not be played out.
 Certainly the works that have come to define it have created a recognizable framework for critical appreciation and as I see many much younger composers taking up its approaches in what feels like a formulaic way, that seems to signal a phase of exhaustion to me, but perhaps not to others.

 What I am addressing are the ways conceptual composition is the indicative aesthetic in our time—for reasons that have to do with larger cultural shifts.

 What composition and aesthetics are, and how we understand them, is not unrelated to what they do, or how they show and indicate other changes.
-I sense emergent phenomena in the current culture that are expressions of collective, aggregate, voice, at a scale and with a willing participation in group think that is different from that which characterized modernism, romanticism, and contemporary work.
+I sense emergent phenomena in the current culture that are expressions of a collective voice, at a scale, and with a willing participation in group think that is different from that which characterized modernism, romanticism, and contemporary work.

 Will it displace other modes?
 Take its place alongside?
 Change values and aesthetic practices?